Government of India: Executive

-The executive of government is the one that has sole authority and responsibility for the daily administration of the state bureaucracy.
-The division of power into separate branches of government is central to the republican idea of the separation of powers.
+The executive of government has authority and responsibility to implement laws enacted by the legislature, and for the daily administration of the state through the civil service (the bureaucracy).
+The separation of various types of government power, its constraint and its sharing among the separate branches of government is central to the democratic idea of the separation of powers.

 President

-The executive power is vested mainly in the President of India, as per Article 53(1) of the constitution.
+The executive power is vested mainly in the president of India, as per Article 53(1) of the constitution.
 The president has all constitutional powers and exercises them directly or through subordinate officers as per the aforesaid Article 53(1).
-The president is to act following aid and advice tendered by the Prime Minister, who leads the Council of Ministers as described in Article 74 of the Constitution.
+The president is to act following aid and advice tendered by the prime minister, who leads the Council of Ministers as described in Article 74 of the Constitution.

 The council of ministers remains in power during the 'pleasure' of the president.
 However, in practice, the council of ministers must retain the support of the Lok Sabha.
-If a president were to dismiss the council of ministers on his or her initiative, it might trigger a constitutional crisis.
+If a president were to dismiss the council of ministers on her or his own initiative (ie, without advice to do so from the prime minister), it might trigger a constitutional crisis.
 Thus, in practice, the Council of Ministers cannot be dismissed as long as it holds the support of a majority in the Lok Sabha.